 Making a Cast of Your Belly

 The easiest way to make a belly casting is to buy a belly casting kit.
-You can actually purchase the materials on your own but belly casting kits are only $30-40 and much more convenient for most moms.
+You can actually purchase the materials on your own, but belly casting kits are only $30-40 and much more convenient for most moms.
 You will need an assistant to help you make your belly cast.
-It is very easy to do but not a one person job.
+It is very easy to do, but it's not a one person job.

 Have the person doing your belly cast cover your belly and any other area to be casted with petroleum jelly.
 This will keep the plaster from sticking to your skin.
 Then dip the strips one at a time into the warm water and have the caster apply to your belly.
 The caster will want to wear gloves when she is applying the plaster strips.
 The caster should try to layer the strips so that they overlap each other.
 The strips should be applied going in different directions until you have the strips about three layers thick.